finagle/finagle.github.io/source/blog/2017-06-09-cla-requirement.md

 tags: Finagle, CLA, Twitter
 ---

-We have integrated [cla-assistant.io](CLA Assistant) with the Finagle Github repository.
+We have integrated [CLA Assistant](https://cla-assistant.io) with the Finagle Github repository.

 Due to lack of discoverability, not everyone has been consistent about signing [Twitter's existing CLA](https://engineering.twitter.com/opensource/cla).
 We believe that this will be less of a burden than manually checking CLAs against an internal list.

-Eitan Adler, Vlad Kostyukov, on behalf of Twitter's Open Source Team
+Eitan Adler, Vladimir Kostyukov, on behalf of Twitter's Open Source Team